Full circle

 It was one thing I could control in a life I had zero control over.

 I don’t encourage self-harm.
 But it was how I got through my teen years.
-It wasn’t a sign of suicidality, and I appreciate that my therapist gets that.
-Psychology Today wrote: “People engage in self-harm to avoid or manage their feelings, (and) feel pain when they are emotionally numb.”
+It wasn’t a sign of suicidality in me, and I appreciate that my therapist gets that.
+In a Psychology Today article, a clinician wrote: “People engage in self-harm to avoid or manage their feelings, [and] feel pain when they are emotionally numb.”7

 There was no amount of explaining the misconception that got those people to leave me be.
 I understand, in retrospect.
-In the moment, however, it’s a bleak reminder that I’ll forever get judged for a detrimental youth.
+In the moment, however, it’s a bleak reminder that I’ll forever get judged for a damaging youth experience—one many Autistic people claim to go through, as our experiences of and in the world are heightened due to our higher vulnerability, heightened sensory experience, often the environments we’re born into, and more.8

-And it still haunts me in adulthood, literally and figuratively.
+The permanent consequences of my youth still haunt me in adulthood, literally and figuratively.

 Returning to healthier stims now: Swaying and using (quiet) fidgets in public is a giant feat for me.